 Beginning August 1, 2019, the Company adopted the new accounting standards associated with ASC 842, Leases.
 The Company implemented changes to our processes related to the accounting for leases and the control activities within them.
-These included the development of new policies, new training, ongoing review requirements and the gathering of information necessary provided for expanded disclosures.
+These included the development of new policies, new training, ongoing review requirements and the gathering of information necessary for expanded disclosures.

-Except as described in the preceding paragraph, there have been no changes in our internal controls over financial reporting (as defined in Rule 13(a)-15(f) or Rule 15d-15(f) of the Exchange Act) during the three months ended January 31, 2020 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+Despite the fact that many of our employees are working remotely due to the COVID-19 pandemic and except as described in the preceding paragraph, there have been no changes in our internal controls over financial reporting (as defined in Rule 13(a)-15(f) or Rule 15d-15(f) of the Exchange Act) during the three months ended April 30, 2020 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+We are continually monitoring and assessing the COVID-19 situation on our internal controls to minimize the impact on their design and operating effectiveness.